pgchamberlin/map-camp-2017/README.md

  - James Findlay & James Duncan
  - Adrian Cockroft
  - Tal Klein

-Simon Wardley
- - Crossing the river by feeling the stones

-Julie Pearce
- - Openness, Data, and Digital, Food Standards Agency
- - Delivering new tech + digi services for FSA
- - Ensure the food you eat is safe, and is what it says it is
- - Vast estate outsourced to Crapita
- - About half were "shadow IT"
- - Brexit would require vast changes.
-No idea what would be required.
- - Decision to crack on and get out of Crapita and work it out as they went along.
- - Undaunted by perception of "many dragons' being there, they went and mapped it all
- - Lots of duplication, lots of complexity, many things too far left
- - Plan to start at the bottom: uncontroversial as far down the value chain, things that won't be affected by EU exit
- - Lots of savings made by moving infra
- - Phase of tidying up
- - Untangling Capita contract using mapping
- - 90% of what we do is exactly the same
- - Design everything in future as if we are the most boring, bog standard regular, or other organisation
- - Next stage map leverages commodity in bottom right
- - Modern, simple, cheaper things that work well.
-People don't mind they are not "special", they like the better tools.
- - What about the uncertainty?
-Well, on the basis we're 90% the same as anything else we'll be able to adapt.
- -

 Paul Shetler
  - Hundreds of sites in Australian govt